Trainwreck’s blow doesn’t shred Epione’s arm off. Instead, Epione stops him dead in his tracks.

 I’m not actually sure.
 We fought together, she saved me from Trainwreck, and Epione told me she’s really determined to help me.
 She still hurt me the other night.
 Even so, I don’t have a lot of friends.
 “Yes.”

 “Took your time answering that, but I guess I can understand.
 Your moment’s gonna come, Gabe.
 You’re gonna have her in front of you, you’re gonna save her.
 I promise.
 But you need to be ready for it.”

 Bedevil stands up.
-“Tomorrow, call me around noon, we’ll meet up to train.
+“We’ll meet up to train and work on this when I’m free.
 You, me, Epione, whoever else.”